akash-547/akash-547/README.md

 <h2 align="left">Hi 👋!
-My name is Akash-547 and I'm a Front-End Web Developer, from Pakistan</h2>
+My name is Akash Hussain and I'm a Front-End Web Deveoper, from GB</h2>

 ###